Why Voice Agents Sound Great in Demos but Fail in Production

 Over-Automation

-Rushing to automate every possible process is a recipe for a crash.
-Take the Social Security Administration (SSA) case as a cautionary tale about how over-automation, a lack of an "escape hatch" to human support, and minimal pilot testing can backfire.
+Rushing to automate every possible process is a recipe for crash.
+Take the Social Security Administration (SSA) case as a cautionary tale about how over-automation, a lack of an “escape hatch” to human support, and minimal pilot testing can backfire.

 SSA rolled out an AI-powered anti-fraud tool on its National 1-800 Number to flag potentially fraudulent claims.
-Sounds smart, but in practice, the AI flagged just two claims out of over 110,000 and managed to slow claim processing by 25%.
-SSA's new AI voice bot couldn't succeed as well: the voice bot misinterpreted questions, gave inaccurate answers, callers struggled to reach live agents, and some were disconnected before getting their questions answered.
+Sounds smart, but in practice, the AI flagged just 2 claims out of over 110,000 and managed to slow claim processing by 25%.
+SSA’s new AI voice bot couldn’t succeed as well: the voice bot misinterpreted questions, gave inaccurate answers, callers struggled to reach live agents, and some were disconnected before getting their questions answered.

 Ignoring Change Management and Training